 If you have more than about 15 students, you should have them play in teams according to the seating arrangement (pairs/groups/tables).
 When one person on the team makes a mistake, then the entire group is out.
 This will shorten each round considerably.
 Since students are less likely to be engaged once they are out, you will want to keep things moving.

 - Write a sentence on the whiteboard.
-Optionally, have a PowerPoint prepared.
+Optionally, have a PowerPoint slide prepared.
+If you want to play a few rounds, this can be the best option (write 1 sentence per slide).

 - Have the entire class stand and read aloud what is on the board.